 Rotator cuff arthropathy

-Rotator cuff arthropathy is a spectrum of degenerative disease that develops due in a rotator cuff deficient shoulder joint.
-The term encompasses both rotator cuff tendinopathic change as well as associated joint generative change.
+Rotator cuff tear arthropathy is a spectrum of degenerative disease that develops due in a rotator cuff deficient shoulder joint.
+The term encompasses both rotator cuff tendinopathic change as well as associated joint degenerative change.

-Women are effected more than men and it affects the dominant shoulder more than the non-dominant side 1.
+Elderly women are affected more than men and it affects the dominant shoulder more than the non-dominant side 1.

 high riding humerus